 The general consensus there and in other discussions has been to continue supporting 1.8 while it's been reasonable effort (pinning gems etc), and while none of our major dependencies (i.e. Rails, Fog) have dropped it.
 A move to Rails 4 would necessitate dropping 1.8.

-#9 Updated by Dominic Cleal over 4 years ago
+#9 Updated by Dominic Cleal about 5 years ago

 Debian 6 (squeeze) and Ubuntu 12.04 (precise) both use 1.8.7 as default, but Debian 6 will be EOL soon (May 2014) and 12.04 will be supplanted by 14.04 shortly.

 They're able to switch to 1.9.2/3 by default, but both ship Ruby 1.9 versions that aren't supported by Puppet upstream, so doing this can't really be recommended.